Returnable Containers

 Transaction 1 – Supply of 100 beverages in returnable containers from distributor to specified beverage retailer

 The distributor charges the returnable container charge of $0.20 for each returnable container, for a total of $20.00.
 Subsection 226(2) applies to this supply of beverages in filled and sealed returnable containers.
 Under paragraph 226(2)(a), the consideration for the beverages is deemed to be equal to the total consideration less the returnable container charges.
-Since the returnable container charges exceed the refunds for the returnable containers, the distributor is deemed under paragraph 226(2)(b) to have made a supply of a service in respect of the returnable containers to the specified beverage retailer.
+Since the returnable container charges exceed the refunds ($0.10 per container) for the returnable containers, the distributor is deemed under paragraph 226(2)(b) to have made a supply of a service in respect of the returnable containers to the specified beverage retailer.
 The consideration for this service is deemed to be equal to the amount by which the returnable container charges exceed the refunds, $0.10 for each container, or $10.00 in total.

 Transaction 2 – Supply of a beverage in a returnable container from specified beverage retailer to consumer

 The specified beverage retailer supplies the beverage in the filled and sealed returnable container and typically does not unseal the container.
 The specified beverage retailer charges the returnable container charge of $0.20 for each returnable container.
 Subsection 226(2) also applies to this supply of a beverage in a returnable container.
 Under paragraph 226(2)(a), the consideration for the beverage is deemed to be equal to the total consideration less the returnable container charge.
-Since the returnable container charge exceeds the refund for the returnable container, the specified beverage retailer is deemed under paragraph 226(2)(b) to have made a supply of a service in respect of the returnable container to the consumer.
+Since the returnable container charge exceeds the refund of $0.10 for the returnable container, the specified beverage retailer is deemed under paragraph 226(2)(b) to have made a supply of a service in respect of the returnable container to the consumer.
 The consideration for this service is deemed to be equal to the amount by which the returnable container charge exceeds the refund, or $0.10.

-The distributor forwards the returnable container charges collected in respect of its returnable containers to the recycling entity as consideration for the supply of recycling services.
+The distributor forwards the returnable container charges collected in respect of its returnable containers to the recycler as consideration for its supply of recycling services.
 Subsection 226(6) applies to supplies of recycling services from recyclers to distributors.
 When the consideration for the supply of recycling services is based on the returnable container charge, the value of the consideration is deemed to be equal to the difference between the consideration and the sum of returnable container charges.
 The consideration for the recycling services is equal to the total returnable container charges in respect of those returnable containers.
-The value of the consideration on which GST is calculated, equal to the difference, is zero.
+The value of the consideration on which the GST is calculated, equal to the difference, is zero.

 Transaction 4 – Used and empty returnable container left by consumer at specified beverage retailer's establishment